 Authentic Homemade Naan Recipe

-People often think naan is difficult to make at home, but once you understand the dough and give it enough time to rise, it's surprisingly straightforward.
+I know naan has a reputation for being tricky, but once you understand the dough and give it enough time to rise, it's genuinely straightforward.

-This recipe is the one we use at Mumbai Mix.
-It's simple, reliable and perfect whether you're serving it with curry, turning it into a quick pizza or filling it for lunch.
-Every recipe we publish is designed to teach, not simply tell you what to do.
+This is the recipe I use myself.
+It's simple, reliable, and works whether you're serving it with curry, turning it into a quick pizza or filling it for lunch.

 Step-by-step